Dyno Nobel: Company organization

 Dyno Nobel is organized into two groups, Dyno Americas and Dyno Nobel Asia Pacific.

 Dyno Nobel Americas (DNA)

 Dyno Nobel Americas (DNA) serves North America and Chile.
 DNA also supplies nitrogen based products to agricultural and industrial chemical markets.

 Dyno Nobel Asia Pacific (DNAP)

-Dyno Nobel Asia Pacific (DNAP) supplies the mining industry in Australia, Europe, China, Africa, Turkey, Albania, Romania, Finland, Indonesia and Papua New Guinea.
+Dyno Nobel Asia Pacific (DNAP) supplies the mining industry in Australia, Europe, China, Africa, Turkey, Indonesia, and Papua New Guinea.
 In particular, DNAP supplies surface and underground mining in the thermal coal, metallurgical coal, iron ore and other metals sectors.

 Sustainability

 In 2010, Dyno Nobel's owners, Incitec Pivot Limited, approved a sustainability strategy that extends to workplace health and safety, environmental impacts, resource efficiency, community impact and engagement, as well as labor practices and products and services.
 In the 2012 Sustainability Report IPL states, “Sustainable growth requires us to balance our economic performance with our environmental and social responsibilities which include being a good corporate citizen and operating ethically.”